Notebook: 16 September 2015, with updates in December 2016 and May 2017

 And what happened to the master, the mysterious Mr Schenk, who set such a path for others to follow?
 He retired from Haymarket in the 1990s and I believe that he is now living back in Switzerland.
 Any more information on him would be very welcome.

 FOOTNOTE and UPDATE Dec 2017: Rob Burgess worked with Roland Schenk in 1997 on the launch of Revolution magazine.
 Here’s Rob’s recollections of that time

 “In retrospect it sounds like a curious project – a glossy print magazine telling the story of the unfolding new-media revolution.
 But in the context of that time it was a huge success in the world of business-to-business publishing, and a great cash-cow.

 “Roland was an eccentric figure.
 He arrived around 10.30am each day in a black cab, dressed always in some stylish suit and tie.
-He was assigned a Mac operator, who actually created the pages and moved things around – word around the office was that Roland had never learned to use computers.
+He was assigned a Mac operator, who actually created the pages and moved things around.
 He would sit well back from the operator, often with a glass of white wine in his hand, and say in his Swiss-French accent – “left a bit, right a bit.
 A bit darker etc”.